-Outstanding (4.5 - 5) Overall, the individual competently fulfills his/her basic responsibilities and consistently makes significant contributions beyond that which is required by the faculty Above Average (4 - 4.4) Overall, the individual competently fulfills his/her basic responsibilities and exceeds job requirements in some areas.
-Average (3 - 3.9) Overall, the individual competently fulfills his/her basic responsibilities.
-Below Average (2 - 2.9) Overall, the individual minimally fulfills his/her basic responsibilities.
-Poor (1.9 and below) Overall, the individual does not fulfill his/her basic responsibilities or overall, the employee does not competently fulfill his/her basic responsibilities.
+Exemplary (4.5 - 5) Overall, the individual competently fulfills his/her basic responsibilities and consistently makes significant contributions beyond that which is required by the faculty position.
+Exceeds Expectations (4 - 4.4) Overall, the individual competently fulfills his/her basic responsibilities and exceeds job requirements in some areas.
+Meets Expectations (3 - 3.9) Overall, the individual competently fulfills his/her basic responsibilities.
+Needs Improvement (2 - 2.9) Overall, the individual minimally fulfills his/her basic responsibilities.
+Does Not Meet Expectations (1.9 or below) Overall, the individual does not fulfill his/her basic responsibilities or overall, the employee does not competently fulfill his/her basic responsibilities narratives.)

-Area I. Teaching

-Basic responsibilities
+Area I: Teaching - 60% - 70% Faculty will be evaluated on all mandatory items listed below.

-Rating (1-5) 1 By the first day of class, thoroughly develops and distributes approved syllabi and other course materials (including course requirements, grading policy, attendance policy, class assignments, course materials, methods of evaluating) 2 Utilizes varied teaching methodologies and integrates appropriate supplemental materials into courses 3 Provides timely feedback to students (which includes preferably within one business day for communication) 4 Utilizes engagement activities on a regular basis within the course 5 Displays classroom management techniques and abilities

-6 Utilizes positive reinforcement for feedback to students in communication and assessment, etc. 7 Upholds clear, appropriate, and consistent grading standards 8 Starts class on time each day with daily objectives.
-9 Incorporates instructional expectations for online classes.
-See Appendix 16 for expectations for faculty teaching online classes.
-10 Uses appropriate and effective supplemental resources in addition to textbook or other minimal course materials 11 Uses evaluation methods that are related to and appropriate for course content 12 Maintains, publish(es) and post(s) required office and/or lab hours 13 Completes forms, trainings and reports promptly by the deadline and accurately (e.g., withdrawals, midterm/final grades, LDA, dynamic forms, etc.) 14 Participates in curriculum and program assessment and revision [if applicable] 15 Maintains accurate classroom records (e.g., attendance, grades) 16 Maintains a satisfactory annual classroom observation 17 Maintains a satisfactory student course evaluation rating 18 Performance in the area of teaching was consistent with goals established in the Faculty Workload Agreement.
-Comment
+Rating (1 - 5) 1 By the first day of class, thoroughly develops and distributes approved syllabi and other course materials (including course requirements, grading policy, attendance policy, class assignments, course materials, methods of evaluating, etc.) 2 Utilizes varied teaching methodologies associated with the course content 3 Provides timely feedback to students (within two business days for communication such as emails and phone calls and within two class sessions -or as specified on class syllabus - for other feedback such as assessment) 4 Upholds clear, appropriate, and consistent grading standards 5 Provides class communication with students in a professional manner 6 Uses appropriate and effective supplemental resources in addition to textbook or other minimal course materials 7 Uses evaluation methods that are related to and appropriate for course content 8 Maintains, publishes, and posts required office and/or lab hours (is accessible to students) 9 Submits accurate reports (related to teaching responsibilities) by deadlines (examples: attendance verification, midterm/final grades, last date of attendance, and learning outcomes assessment {PLO & GLO}) 10 Maintains accurate classroom records (attendance, grades, etc.) 11 Maintains overall "meet expectation" on annual classroom observations (refer to faculty handbook for sample) 12 Maintain overall average of 3 on the student evaluation 13 Performance in the area of teaching is consistent with goals established in the Faculty Workload Agreement.

-ARE 4 T TO TA I.S

-Total Rating / 18 = Average Rating:
+AREA I: Teaching TOTALS

+Due to reassignments and workload changes, the faculty member and Dean may adjust category measurements based on the workload agreement which may lead to a reduction in the total line items applicable to the Area.
+Total Rating / 11 = Average Rating:

-Overall Performance in Area I: (Average Rating) X (Weight: from the Faculty WorkLoad Agreement)
+Overall Performance in Area I: (Average Rating)X (Area Weight) (0.60 - 0.70) =

-4.5